 As of 2018, 78% of Snapchat’s American users were between 18 and 24 years of age.
 Additionally, 54% of Americans between 25 and 29 years of age were users.
 The old we get, the less interest we seem to have in the platform.
 So, it caters to a mostly younger crowd.

 It makes sense when you think about it.
 The younger generations have a notably short attention span and a serious need for instant gratification.
 In that sense, Snapchat is the perfect fit for them.
+You can even make a snapchat add for businesses trying to drive more traffic.

 These numbers matter for a probably obvious reason.
 If you’re selling a product or service and your target market is, let’s say, 50 years of age and up, you’ll likely find that using Snapchat for business is a waste of your time, money, and resources.
 They’re not using the app, plain and simple.